izure1/serializable-bptree/README.md

 Firstly, in most cases, there is no need to use a B+tree in JavaScript.
 This is because there is a great alternative, the Map object.
 Nonetheless, if you need to retrieve values in a sorted order, a B+tree can be a good solution.
 These cases are often related to databases, and you may want to store this state not just in memory, but on a remote server or in a file.
 In this case, **serializable-bptree** can help you.

+Additionally, this library supports asynchronous operations.
+Please refer to the section below for instructions on using it asynchronously.

 ## How to use

 ### Node.js (cjs)